 - Demonstrate your worth to buyers and investors

 - Allow comparisons across different business types and industries.

-If you’d like more helpful tips on financial management, there are plenty of useful business accounting, finance, cashflow and credit control posts available via the Fluidly blog.
+If you’d like more helpful tips on financial management, there are plenty of useful business accounting, finance and cashflow posts available via the Fluidly blog.